QUESTIONS

 The Westminster Standards were authored by an

 assembly of puritan ministers and elders in the seventeenth century.
-The Parliaments of England and Scotland
+The Parliaments of England and

 The Westminster Standards are consistent with

-earlier Reformed confessions of the Protestant Reformation, such as the Belgic Confession, the Heidelberg Catechism, and the Canons of Dordt.
+earlier Reformed confessions of the Protestant Reformation, such as the Belgic

 3. Please explain what the aims of the puritan reform movement are, and the strategy that is being used to accomplish them.

-The aim is to bring everything into subjection
+The aim is to bring everything into

-states.
-This will only be achieved in
+churches, and states.
+This will only be

-Great Day of Judgment.
-Yet Scripture
+present until the Great Day of Judgment.

-promises a millennial restoration before Christ’s Return.
-It will be a period in which the nations of
+Return.
+It will be a period in which the

-the earth will be Reformed, and it will be grander in scope than even the
+nations of the earth will be Reformed, and it will be

 The primary method from a human standpoint to